JamesClonk/backman/README.md

 - `services.<service-instance>.retention.days`: optional, specifies how long backman will keep backups on S3 at maximum for this service instance
 - `services.<service-instance>.retention.files`: optional, specifies how maximum number of files backman will keep on S3 for this service instance

+Note: Usage of `s3.encryption_key` is not backward compatible!
+Backups generated without or with a different encryption key cannot be download or restored anymore.

 ## Metrics

 backman exposes a couple of metrics via [Prometheus](https://prometheus.io/docs/introduction/overview/) endpoint `/metrics`.